rit-sse/governing-docs/primary-officers-policy.md

 * Have weekly meetings for larger projects and bi-monthly meetings for smaller projects.

 ### Talks
 Head: Kristen Mills

 Goals:

+* Have some form of a talk at every meeting.
+* Schedule at least 1 vise talk per semester
+* Have rand talks so that people who aren’t in technical majors can give talks
+* Have all talks recorded and put on the website

 Membership